 The citation should include instructions on what to do next.
 Your options are similar to a normal traffic ticket.
 You can agree to pay or try to fight it.
 If you were not the person driving the car when the photo was taken, for instance, you may be able to fight the ticket.

 7. I received a California fix-it ticket.
 What should I expect?

 California's correctable violation tickets allow you to fix the problem and either pay for the violation or prove you corrected the issue, depending on the directions given on your ticket.
 In the event you need to prove you fixed something, simply find a police officer, court clerk, or DMV agent and ask him or her to sign the part of your ticket labeled Certificate of Correction.
-Once you have the necessary signature, you need to go to court and have them dismiss the case.
-Dismissal fees apply.
+Once you have the necessary signature, you need to go to court and have the mask the violation.
+Masking fees apply.